 The Dental Assistant program gained approval from the Dental Board of California.
+The Dental Assistant program at the Sacramento campus is new and not approved by the Dental Board of California.

 All Dental Assistant programs at all UEI College campuses are institutionally accredited, and graduation from any of these programs can lead to placement as a Dental Assistant in a Dental Office.